NeoArcanjo/ex_banking/README.md

 ## Money amounts

- - Money amount of any currency should not be negative.
+ - [x] Money amount of any currency should not be negative.
- - Application should provide 2 decimal precision of money amount for any currency.
+ - [x] Application should provide 2 decimal precision of money amount for any currency.
- - Amount of money incoming to the system should be equal to amount of money inside the system + amount of withdraws (money should not appear or disappear accidentally).
+ - [x] Amount of money incoming to the system should be equal to amount of money inside the system + amount of withdraws (money should not appear or disappear accidentally).
- - User and currency type is any string.
+ - [x] User and currency type is any string.
 Case sensitive.
 New currencies / users can be added dynamically in runtime.
-In the application, there should be a special public function (described below) for creating users.  - Currencies should be created automatically (if needed).
+In the application, there should be a special public function (described below) for creating users.
+ - [x] Currencies should be created automatically (if needed).

 ## API reference